ouuan/naive-ui/src/upload/demos/enUS/on-finish.demo.md

 # Change File on Finish

-You can change file's property when upload finishes.
+You can change the file's property when the upload finishes.

 ```html
 <n-upload